momentoscope/hextof-processor/README.md

 # Installation

-In this section we will walk you through all you need to get up and running with the hextof-processor!
+In this section we will walk you through all you need to get up and running with the hextof-processor.
 ### 1. Python
 If you don't have python on your local machine yet we suggest to start with `anaconda` or `miniconda`.
 Details about how to install can be found [here](https://docs.anaconda.com/anaconda/install/).